nampdn/secret-contracts-guide/README.md

 ## Secret Toolkit
 [Secret Toolkit](https://github.com/enigmampc/secret-toolkit) is a collection of Rust packages that contain common tools used in development of Secret Contracts running on the Secret Network.

+#### Calling other Contracts
+[Secret Toolkit](https://github.com/enigmampc/secret-toolkit) contains very helpful tools that can be used to call other contracts from your own.
+[Here](https://github.com/baedrik/SCRT-sealed-bid-auction/blob/master/CALLING_OTHER_CONTRACTS.md) is a guide on how to call other contracts from your own using the `InitCallback`, `HandleCallback`, and `Query` traits defined in the [utils package](https://github.com/enigmampc/secret-toolkit/tree/master/packages/utils).

+If you are specifically wanting to call Handle functions or Queries of [SNIP-20 token contracts](https://github.com/enigmampc/snip20-reference-impl), there are individually named functions you can use to make it even simpler than using the generic traits.
+These are located in the [SNIP-20 package](https://github.com/enigmampc/secret-toolkit/tree/master/packages/snip20).

 ## Secret Contracts - Advanced
 Use [this link](https://github.com/baedrik/SCRT-sealed-bid-auction) for a sealed-bid (secret) auction contract that makes use of [SNIP-20](https://github.com/enigmampc/snip20-reference-impl) and a walkthrough of the contract